Understanding Dissatisfaction can help you harness it as a force for good in your life.

 This is a HUGE reason for CD and it’s usually completely unconscious.
-For some of us, the quickest way to get the attention of carers as a baby and growing child was when we were in distress, sad, hurt, uncomfortable or DISSATISFIED.
+For some of us, the way to get the attention of carers as a child was to be DISSATISFIED.

-The rest of the time, when we were occupied or not in intense need or distress, we were largely ignored.
-Thus, we learned that the way to get hugged, feel loved, be seen and heard was to suffer, be sad, cry out in dissatisfaction.
+The rest of the time, when we were happy, we were largely left to our own devices.
+Thus, we learned that the way to get attention was to be sad, cry out in dissatisfaction.

 Is this striking a chord in you?
-Do you regularly find yourself wanting to grizzle, complain, fault find, especially around your intimate others even though things aren’t that bad?
-Could it be that getting sad, finding something to be dissatisfied with, is the best way to get their full and complete focus and attention?
+Do you regularly find yourself wanting to grizzle, complain, fault find, especially around your intimate others?
+Could it be that finding something to be dissatisfied with is a way to get their full and complete attention?

-If you’re answering “Yes, Yes, YES!” you’ve probably just uncovered a bit of self-knowledge that gives you the power to change the way you are with yourself and your loved ones, from needy and dissatisfied to more often fulfilled and content.
+If you’re answering “Yes, Yes, YES!” you’ve probably just uncovered a bit of self-knowledge.
+That gives you the power to change, from needy and dissatisfied to more content.
 Ask for what you need rather than living in dissatisfaction.

 Owning your reality, naming your feelings and getting some insight into why they recur are powerful first steps to getting free of the painful or debilitating manifestations of CD.
-So, the goal is not to rid yourself of difficult feelings but to be more self-aware in times of confusion and dissatisfaction, hear the feelings, but don’t be immediately overrun and ruled by them.
+So, the goal is not to rid yourself of difficult feelings.
+The goal to be more self-aware, note the feelings, but choose your behaviour.

-With mindful awareness you can teach yourself to channel the energy of CD in helping you towards your desires, and employ it in the service of you, your work or your art.
+With mindful awareness you can teach yourself to channel the energy of CD in helping you towards your desires.
+You can employ it in the service of you, your work or your art.
 More in the final installment in this Chronic Dissatisfaction series, where we examine practical strategies to tame CD.